 Corporate Finance (Finance)

 This module encourages participants to go beyond the study of theory and become active participants in the debate that is at the leading edge of strategic thinking and practice.
-The module will help students identify the key drivers and trends that are increasing the globalisation of industries and markets, explore the structure and management of a global and international logistics and supply networks and examine the main activities involved in global and international logistics and supply chain management.
+The module will help students identify the key drivers and trends that are increasing the globalisation of industries and markets, explore the structure and management of global and international logistics and supply networks, and examine the main activities involved in global and international logistics and supply chain management.

 An external work-placement

-An internal consultancy-based internship
+An internal consultancy-based placement

 Business Research Project

-This block allows the student time and scope to develop a professional project report based on their work-placement or consultancy project internship to highlight and report their impact on the respective client organisations.
+Depending on the length of the internship or work-placement, this block allows the student time and scope to develop a professional project report based on their work-placement or consultancy project internship to highlight and report their impact on the respective client organisations.